luk-f/AggOfMassiveMvtData/README.md

 ## Installation

- - Execute `pip install -r requirements.txt`
+Execute `pip install -r requirements.txt`.

 ## Run

-You can read the [`example.ipynb` notebook](examples/notebooks/example.ipynb) to follow each step
+You can read the [`example.ipynb` notebook](examples/notebooks/example.ipynb) to follow each step, and see Folium maps results on the [`example.html` html file](examples/notebooks/example.html).